Netflix/falcor/documentation/jsongraph.md

 ## New Primitive Value Types

-In addition to JSON’s primitive types, JSON Graph introduces three new primitive types:
+In addition to JSON's primitive types, JSON Graph introduces three new primitive types:

 1. Reference
 2. Atom
 3. Error

-Each of these types is a JSON Graph object with a "$type" key that differentiates it from regular JSON objects, and describes the type of its “value” key.
+Each of these types is a JSON Graph object with a "$type" key that differentiates it from regular JSON objects, and describes the type of its "value" key.
 These three JSON Graph primitive types are always retrieved and replaced in their entirety just like a primitive JSON value.
 None of the JSON Graph values can be mutated using any of the available abstract JSON Graph operations.

 ### Reference

-A Reference is a JSON object with a “$type” key that has a value of “ref” and a ”value” key that has a [Path](http://netflix.github.io/falcor/documentation/paths.html) array as its value.
+A Reference is a JSON object with a "$type" key that has a value of "ref" and a "value" key that has a [Path](http://netflix.github.io/falcor/documentation/paths.html) array as its value.

 ~~~js
 { $type: "ref", value: ["todosById", 44] }
 ~~~

-A Reference’s [Path](http://netflix.github.io/falcor/documentation/paths.html) points to another location within the same JSON Graph object.
+A Reference's [Path](http://netflix.github.io/falcor/documentation/paths.html) points to another location within the same JSON Graph object.
 Using References, it is possible to model a graph in JSON.
 Here is an example of a TODO list in which each task can contain References to its prerequisite tasks:

 ~~~js
 {